ztickm/cvpdf-slides/slides.md

 - Tools do what they promise.
 ### Cons
 - It doesn't go beyond being a schema with a few tools.
 - The tools are nothing exceptional and the result is like any other CV builder.
 - Semantics are lost after the export.
-The JSON isn't embedded as metadata to the html nor to the PDF.
+The JSON isn't embedded as metadata to the HTML nor to the PDF.
 - No wide adoption, seems like a niche set of toys for developers.
 <!-- -->